Maritime Lynx Farewell

 |

-The landing at the end of the solo display was the last undertaken by a Lynx in Fleet Air Arm service.
+At the end of the solo display, the landing was the last undertaken by a Lynx in Fleet Air Arm service.

-The event was closed by a decommissioning ceremony, held in 815's hangar.
-This day marked the end of 41 years service of the maritime Lynx in Royal Naval service, with some 490,000 hours having been flown by the type.
+The event was closed by a decommissioning ceremony held in 815's hangar.
+This day marked the end of 41 years of service of the maritime Lynx in Royal Naval service, with some 490,000 hours flown by the type.

-At the conclusion of the decommissioning ceremony guest of honour, Fleet Commander Vice Admiral Ben Key (former Lynx Observer), flew in Lynx 8 ZF563 to rendezvous with HMS Ocean off the Cornish Coast.
-The ship was returning from a six month deployment and the opportunity was taken for the Lynx to welcome HMS Ocean home and also to perform one last deck landing in the process.
+After the decommissioning ceremony, guest of honour, Fleet Commander Vice Admiral Ben Key (former Lynx Observer), flew in Lynx 8 ZF563 to rendezvous with HMS Ocean off the Cornish Coast.
+The ship was returning from a six-month deployment, and the opportunity was taken for the Lynx to welcome the ship home and also perform one last deck landing in the process.

-Late in the evening of the 23 March 2017 under the cover of darkness ZF563 recovered safely back to Yeovilton and with this final landing, Fleet Air Arm maritime Lynx operations were truly at an end.
+Late in the evening of 23 March 2017, ZF563 recovered safely back to Yeovilton under cover of darkness, and with this final landing, Fleet Air Arm maritime Lynx operations were indeed at an end.

 With thanks to Chris Cannon - www.simplyplanes.co.uk for the invite to the event.

-Late in the evening of the 23 March 2017 under the cover of darkness ZF563 recovered safely back to Yeovilton and with this final landing, Fleet Air Arm maritime Lynx operations were truly at an end.
+Late in the evening of 23 March 2017, ZF563 recovered safely back to Yeovilton under cover of darkness, and with this final landing, Fleet Air Arm maritime Lynx operations were indeed at an end.

 With thanks to Chris Cannon - www.simplyplanes.co.uk for the invite to the event.